fagan2888/tupu/README.md

 - Nearest neighbors: distances to the closest point in another list (e.g. distances from each point to a city), and the identity of such point
 - Number of neighbors: number of points of another list within a certain distance or buffer.

+## Dev Install

+After cloning the repo and opening the panflute folder:

+`python setup.py install`
+: installs the package locally

+`python setup.py develop`
+: installs locally with a symlink so changes are automatically updated

 ## Usage

 From Python: